The pros and cons of converting a PDF to Word

-The main benefit of converting a PDF to Word
+The benefits of converting a PDF to Word

-The clear benefit to converting a PDF to Word is that you can directly edit the text.
-This is not possible using an online PDF editor, and is the reason we offer an online PDF to Word converter.
+Thus the clear benefit to converting a PDF to Word is that you can directly edit the text.
+This level of editing is not possible using most PDF editors, and is the reason we offer an online PDF to Word converter.
 Once you successfully convert a PDF to Word, you can easily make edits using Word or similar software.
 Converting a Word back to PDF is as simple as choosing the PDF format when saving the document (instead of .doc or other document formats).
 Thus converting a PDF into an editable file format is a good workaround for the limitations of the format.

-The main drawback to converting a PDF to Word
+The drawbacks to converting a PDF to Word

 Unfortunately, using a PDF converter is far from a silver bullet to all your PDF issues!
 The main issue is that most PDF converters aren’t very good.
 Retaining the original formatting of your PDF is an incredibly difficult computer science challenge, mainly because PDF files are created by virtually printing objects onto a blank sheet of paper.
 Unlike most other file types (e.g. documents, presentations, etc.) there no rules governing where objects are placed on the page.
 This makes converting PDFs to other file formats very difficult.